xanderdunn/twitter-scraper/README.md

 [![Build Status](https://travis-ci.org/xanderdunn/twitter-scraper.svg?branch=master)](https://travis-ci.org/xanderdunn/twitter-scraper)

 # Twitter Search Scraping
 This is an efficient Twitter search results scraper.
-It will scrape tweet data for a given search term across a span of time.
-Data is output to ./output/ in .csv files.
+It will scrape tweet data for companies across the year 2013.
+Data is output to `./output/<TICKER SYMBOL OF COMPANY>/<SEARCH TERM>.csv`.
 The scraper will check for any previously collected data to prevent duplicate stored records and repeated effort.

 ## Build and Run
 - `stack build`